Export Documents for Shipping: Bill of Lading, Certificate of Origin, Packing List, and Others

 - selling price or cost, value of the exported products

-EEI digital template, Source: DocHub
+EEI digital template

 Commercial Invoice (CO)

-Commercial invoice is a mandatory export document that is required for all international shipments with commercial value and serves as a contract of sale between the shipper and the consignee.
+A commercial invoice is a mandatory export document that is required for all international shipments with commercial value and serves as a contract of sale between the shipper and the consignee.
 This document helps you as a shipper get your cargo through customs and determine import duties and taxes that apply to the shipped cargo.

-Commercial invoice is sometimes confused with a proforma invoice, which is a separate document that denotes a preliminary bill of invoice and is sent to a consignee before the actual shipment.
+A commercial invoice is sometimes confused with a proforma invoice, which is a separate document that denotes a preliminary bill of invoice and is sent to a consignee before the actual shipment.
 The main difference between them is that the proforma invoice does not have an accounting value while the commercial invoice does.
-Also, unlike CO, proforma invoice is used mostly domestically and rarely appears in the international shipments.
+Also, unlike a CO, proforma invoice is used mostly domestically and rarely appears in international shipments.
 The main purpose of a proforma invoice is to show the expected fees, costs, and delivery date of the shipment.

 - detailed description of the freight (quantity, value, and price)